 Cayenne Pepper from Mexico - Capsicum frutescens is also available under the name devil pepper, and it is fiery spicy ground chili.

 This hot chili belongs to the variety Capsicum frutescens, and you can buy it under the following names: Devil's pepper, pod pepper, red pepper, Spanish pepper, Indian pepper.
-Buy it in our Herbs and Spice shop.
+Buy it in our Herbs and Spice Store.

 What is Cayenne Pepper?